Bassim789/filedir/README.md

 ## Future development
 - Add file description with .info.txt files.
-- Support windows scanning (currently only mac an linux)
+- Support windows scanning (currently only mac and linux)
 - Change the way the data are loaded inside the browser to scale better (for now you can reach about half a million files).
 - Add test for the scanning and the visualization.